pc-aide/AWS/01 AWS Certified Solutions Architect - Professional/Step Functions/Readme.md

 * Maximum **execution time of 1 year**
 * Possibility to implement **human approval** feature
 * If you chain Lambda function using Step Functions, be mindful of the added latency to pass the calls
+* Coordinate distributed applications using visual workflows
+* Each component performs a discrete **function** or **task**
+* Reliable coordination & step through of your applications
+* Automatic triggering, step tracking, & retries after errors
+* All steps are logged for quick diagnosis of problems

 ---